Special Education State Guidance

 Nonpublic Schools and Special Education Services

-- ICN Follow-up Questions - Questions received and answers given during an ICN session in 2010 regarding special education in nonpublic schools.
+ICN Follow-Up Questions - Provides answers to the questions received during the 2010 ICN session regarding special education in nonpublic schools.

 Revocation of Consent for Continued Special Education Services - Addresses commonly asked questions that arise when a parent revokes consent for a child's continued special education services.